Colleen Clifford: Theatre career

+Having moved from Perth to Sydney and remaining appearing in theatre roles, she began appearing in plays for the Australian Broadcasting Corporation and taking on regular television and film roles.

+While touring in New Zealand in 1972, Clifford fell ill and was unable to perform for the first few shows.
+Being under a "no play, no pay" policy with the theatre company, meaning payment would be withheld from an actor during an illness, she was forced to remain in her Wellington apartment with no means of support.
+Clifford was then in her late 70s and, with rent money and doctor bills piling up, Michael Craig, and Honor Blackman and other members of the company raised enough money to financially support Clifford until she was well enough to rejoin the cast.

+She returned to the theatre in 1990, at the age of 92, in the latest version of her one-woman show A Nightingale Still at It in Berkeley Square.
+She was awarded the John Campbell Fellowship for her contribution to theatre two years later.

 Television roles

-Clifford having moved from Perth to Sydney and remaining appearing in theatre roles, she began appearing in plays for the Australian Broadcasting Corporation and taking on regular television and film roles.
-Clifford became a highly recognizably actress in her latter years appearing in everything from soap opera, miniseries, telemovies and films.
+Clifford became a highly recognisable actress in her latter years, appearing in everything from soap opera, miniseries, telemovies, and films.
 She made her television acting debut in 1971 as a guest star in the series Dynasty (not related to the American production) and The Godfathers in 1971.
-While touring in New Zealand in 1972, Clifford fell ill and was unable to perform for the first few shows.
-Being under a "no play, no pay" policy with the theatre company, meaning payment would be withheld from an actor during an illness, she was forced to remain in her Wellington apartment with no means of support.
-Clifford was then in her late-70s and, with rent money and doctor bills piling up, Michael Craig, and Honor Blackman and other members of the company raised enough money to financially support Clifford until she was well enough to rejoin the cast.

-In 1978, she guest starred on legal drama Case for the Defence.
+In 1978, she guest-starred in the legal drama Case for the Defence.
 A year later, she appeared in the popular series Prisoner (also known as Prisoner: Cell Block H) in a brief but memorable role as Edie Wharton, an elderly woman imprisoned for vagrancy.
 That same year, she made another guest appearance on another soap opera the Nine Network series The Young Doctors.
 She took a three-year absence to return to the theatre full-time but, then in 1981, began playing the guest role of Miss Bird on A Country Practice.
 She appeared in supporting roles including the sitcom Mother and Son and Five Mile Creek throughout the 1980s.

+She returned to the serial A Country Practice between 1990 and 1993, playing two different roles: Freda Spinner and Mrs. Grainger.